BabyBOLD study (New!)

-- Families with an without a family history of dyslexia
+Families with and without a family history of dyslexia

 Details of study participation:

-- Parent visit: At any point during the five years your child is enrolled in the study, we would also like to have you, the parents, complete a set of written language assessments as well as a short, 30-minute MRI scan.
+Parent visit: At any point during the five years your child is enrolled in the study, we would also like to have you, the parents (both), complete a set of written language assessments as well as a short, 30-minute MRI scan.

 For your participation in the study, you and your child will receive: